In Search Of Yummy-ness

 If you've never had this chilled Caribbean beverage before, you can think of sorrel drink as a Christmassy lemonade.

-We make the drink by steeping the sepals of a specific hibiscus plant that we call sorrel and flavouring the mixture with warm spices.
+We make the drink by steeping the calyxes of the Roselle (Hibiscus sabdariffa) plant (which we call sorrel) and flavouring the mixture with warm spices.

 The drink is tangy and is served cold, making it a refreshing alternative to the heavier winter drinks like hot cocoa or hot chocolate.